subh83/DOSL/README.md

     /* Implementation of 'stopsearch':
-        template <class nodeType, class costType> class AStarProblem { virtual bool stopsearch (NodeType &n); }
+        template <class nodeType, class costType> class AStarProblem { virtual bool stopsearch (NodeType& n); }
-       Determines when to stop the search.
+       Description: Determines whether to stop the search when 'n' is being expanded.
        Optional -- If not provided, search will terminate only when heap is empty (all nodes in graph have been expanded). */

     bool stopsearch (myNode &n) {
         return (n==goal_node);